 Our goal in MPS is to surpass the requirements of Act 31 by moving to infuse content about First Nations in all subject areas, at all grade levels, and at all times of the year through culturally responsive teaching practices.
 All students, no matter how they identify, benefit from this content and culturally relevant teaching.

-For further information and resources to support Act 31, please contact Alyssa Mussa, Act 31 teacher.
+For further information and resources to support Act 31, please contact Alyssa Mussa or Laura Bensman, Act 31 teachers with First Nations Studies.

 MPS Celebrates